spotinst/terraform-spotinst-ocean-spark/README.md

 A Terraform module to install the [Ocean for Apache Spark](https://spot.io/products/ocean-apache-spark/) data platform.

-### :warning: Ocean for Apache Spark is currently only available on AWS and GCP.

 ## Introduction

 This module imports an existing Ocean cluster into Ocean Spark.